|Women's Euro 2017 on the BBC|

 According to Sampson, and players such as Karen Bardsley and Casey Stoney, England have never looked leaner or more defined.

-Players are lifting weights three or four times a week - pictures on the FA's Twitter account show full-back Demi Stokes lifting 135kg - body fat percentages have dropped to 11% in some cases, and post-training speed runs have been so gruelling, players have been wracked with anxiety even before taking part.
+Players are lifting weights three or four times a week - pictures on the FA's Twitter account show full-back Demi Stokes lifting 135kg - body fat percentages have dropped, and post-training speed runs have been so gruelling, players have been wracked with anxiety even before taking part.
 "They are gruelling and just horrible," says Stoney.

 A sea change has occurred.
 And it was necessary, according to Sampson, who admits his side would "run out of legs" in games and suffered in the World Cup because they had "so many players carrying knocks".